lando/lando/blog/posts/2020-02-07-why-you-should-sponsor-lando.md

 ---
 title: Why you should sponsor Lando
 metaTitle: Why you should sponsor Lando | Lando
-summary: Sponsoring Lando is more than just supporting a free and open source local development tool, it's supporting a community of developers dedicated to making development easier for all of us.
+summary: Sponsoring Lando is more than just supporting a free and open source local development tool, it's supporting a community of developers dedicated to making development easier for us all.
-description: Sponsoring Lando is more than just supporting a free and open source local development tool, it's supporting a community of developers dedicated to making development easier for all of us.
+description: Sponsoring Lando is more than just supporting a free and open source local development tool, it's supporting a community of developers dedicated to making development easier for us all.
 date: 2020-02-09

 author: Mike Pirog